First-Exit Times of an Inverse Gaussian Process

 \vone

 \vone

 \vtwo

-The first hitting time process of an inverse Gaussian process is considered.
-It is shown that this process is not L\'evy and has monotonically increasing continuous sample paths.
-The density functions of one-dimensional distributions of the process are obtained.
-Its distribution functions are not infinitely divisible and their tail probability decay exponentially.
-It is also shown that the hitting time process of a stable process with index $0<\beta<1$ is not infinitely divisible.
-The density function is shown to solve a fractional partial differential equation.
-Subordination of the hitting time process to Brownian motion is considered and the underlying PDE of the subordinated process is derived. \vone {\it Key words:} Hitting times; infinite divisibility; inverse Gaussian process; tail probability, subordinated process. \vtwo
+The first-exit time process of an inverse Gaussian L\'evy process is considered.
+The one-dimensional distribution functions of the process are obtained.
+They are not infinitely divisible and the tail probabilities decay exponentially.
+These distribution functions can also be viewed as distribution functions of supremum of the Brownian motion with drift.
+The density function is shown to solve a fractional PDE and the result is also generalized to tempered stable subordinators.
+The subordination of this process to the Brownian motion is considered and the underlying PDE of the subordinated process is obtained.
+The infinite divisibility of the first-exit time of a $\beta$-stable subordinator is also discussed. \vone {\it Key words:} First-exit times; infinite divisibility; inverse Gaussian process; tail probability, subordinated process. \vtwo